 - Caravans – Tourers’ pitches are situated next to the camping area, and each has electric hook-up and water.
 There’s also spaces for smaller camper vans (with electric hook-up) just outside the Park.
 Note that you might need levellers, depending on your pitch

-The camping and touring season runs for eight months, until the end of October.
+The camping and touring season runs from the beginning of March until the end of October.

-🐾 Durdle Door Holiday Parks pitches are dog-friendly, at a cost of £3 extra per night (up to two dogs per pitch)
+🐾 Durdle Door Holiday Parks pitches are dog-friendly (up to two dogs per pitch)

 Park facilities at Durdle Door include family showers, an accessible (Radar-key operated) wet room, fridge and freezer, and USB charging points.